tectonic-typesetting/tectonic/docs/src/howto/build-tectonic/index.md

 [cargo-features]: https://doc.rust-lang.org/cargo/reference/features.html

 - **`external-harfbuzz`**.
-By default, the Tectonic crates will build and link to a “vendored” (static, internal) version of the [Harfbuzz] text shaping library.
+By default, the Tectonic crates will build and link to a "vendored" (static, internal) version of the [Harfbuzz] text shaping library.
 If you would like to link to an externally-supplied version instead, enable this feature.
 - **`geturl-curl`**.
 Uses the [curl] crate to get URLs.
 In order for this to